 We undertook extensive audits of key influencers in each research area and developed a series of stakeholder maps to support a coordinated approach to each organisation/individual.

 For each output, we also delivered a training session for the communications team to help them develop and deliver their own stakeholder strategy in future.
 As part of this, we also wrote a 37-page guide on developing a stakeholder strategy and working with politicians and civil servants, as well as stakeholder mapping templates and a guide to how Parliament works.

-The work we did has changed how the university approached stakeholder engagement, with the communication team incorporating it in other aspects of their work and appointing someone in the team to look after all stakeholder engagement work.
-Academics at the university also recognised the benefits in using this approach to help get their work noticed by influencers.
+The work we did has changed how the Loughborough University approaches stakeholder engagement, with the communications team incorporating it into other aspects of their work and appointing someone in the team to look after all stakeholder engagement work.
+Academics at the University also recognised the benefits in using this approach to help get their work noticed by influencers.

-Our analysis helped identify a range of organisations and individuals that the university hadn’t had any contact with previously, as well as provide a strategic way for engaging organisations with whom they had a relationship already.
+Our analysis helped identify a range of organisations and individuals that the University had not previously had any contact with , as well as provide a strategic way for engaging organisations with whom they had a relationship already.